-Throughout the year, we have a variety of Bible teaching units which encourage and challenge the students to dig deeper into God's Word.
-Some of the units are: Foundations of our Faith (Romans), Learning to be Peacemakers, The Tabernacle as God's Pattern for Worship; Wisdom (Proverbs), A Closer Look at Calvary Church, Studying the Bible for
+Calvary 56 Throughout the year, we have a variety of Bible teaching units which encourage and challenge the students to dig deeper into God's Word.
+The teaching units vary and include: Bible Characters, Topical Studies, Addressing Tween Needs, as well as Spiritual Disciplines.